Bill Geist: Awards and honors

 Geist won an Emmy Award in 1992 and 2005.
 In 2011, he received a star on the Hollywood Walk of Fame.

 In 2005, he was the commencement speaker at the University of Illinois.

 Personal life

-Geist and his wife Jody (née Lewis), who were married in June 1970, live in New York City and have two children: Willie Geist, a television personality on NBC and MSNBC; and Libby Geist Wildes, a documentary film producer at ESPN.
+Geist and his wife Jody (née Lewis), who were married in June 1970, live in New York City and have two children: Willie Geist, a television personality on NBC and MS NOW; and Libby Geist Wildes, a documentary film producer at ESPN.

 On July 1, 2012, Geist confirmed on CBS Sunday Morning that he has Parkinson's disease.

 On September 16, 2018, Geist announced his retirement on CBS Sunday Morning.